ohmree/le-gam/README.md

 Controls: right click to move, left click to select attack target

+Both demos were exported with debug, as I couldn't run them without it, and I just figured GLES2 would be better for a web thing.
+If anyone has any

 ## Still a ton to implement, but some of the basics are there:
  * Movement
  * ~~Ranged auto-attacks~~ need to reimplement